Amallyn/torcrawler/README.md

 # To do
 - Lifecycle graph documentation
-- Use boost C++ library for set/list optimization
+- Use boost C++ library optimization
 - Ignore lists and regexp to Ignore pages
-- WIP weight/Priority urls supported, not in full effect
+- weight/Priority urls supported, not in full effect
-- Repair Auto resume
 - Use Dockerfile from https://github.com/dperson/torproxy
 - Auto change IP inspired by https://github.com/FrackingAnalysis/PyTorStemPrivoxy
 - Check for DNS Leaks / Add Pihole or a DNS mirror